MileHacker Logo

 Departure Tax

-For air travelers, the Mexican departure tax is almost always part of your flight cost.
+For air travelers, the Mexican departure tax is almost always included in the price of your flight.

 Walking & Cycling Around Puebla

-Exploring Puebla walking or cycling offers intimate insights into the city's charm.
+Exploring Puebla on foot or by bicycle offers intimate insights into the city's charm.
 The historic center is very pedestrian-friendly, with most primary points of interest within walking distance.

 Pedestrian-Friendly Areas